-The Network Security Policy will be based on a security strategy such as Least Privilege, Defence In Depth, Choke Point, Weakest Link ,Fail Safe Stance etc. These and other strategies are discussed in chapter 4.
-The role of the security strategy can be illustrated with a small example :
+The Network Security Policy will be based on a security strategy such as Least Defence In Depth, Choke Point, Weakest Link ,Fail Safe Stance etc. These and the security strategy can be illustrated small example :

-Strategy 1 : Everything is forbidden unless explicitly permitted.
+Stratery I : Everything is forbidden unless explicitly permitted.

-Strategy 2 : Everything is permitted unless explicitly forbidden.(11)
+Servery 2 : Everything is permitted unless explicitly forbidden.(11)

-Implementations of both of these strategies can be found in organisations.
-They adopt philosophically opposing views of how to implement security.
+implementations of both of these strategies can be found in organisations.
+They adopt

-Some understanding of the services available on the Internet, and the risks these present, is required before an effective network security policy can be developed.
+Some understanding of the services available on the Internet, and the risks these

 The next chapter introduces the Internet protocols and services.
-Chapter 3 then introduces computer security risks and attacks, and chapter 4 addresses network security policy.
-Once a security strategy and policy have been decided a means of implementing them is required.
-The generic term "Firewall" is increasingly being used to describe the combination of hardware, software and management activities that are used to effect the network security policy.
+Chapter 3 then conduces computer security risks and attacks, and chapter 4 addresses network security conce a security strategy and policy have been decided a means of implementing them required.
+The generic term "Firewall" is increasingly being used to describe the mbination of hardware, software and management activities that are used to effect the security policy.
 The theory and architecture of firewalls is presented in chapter 5.

-(1) There are some barriers to this however.
+1) There are some barriers to this however.
 As the Internet facilitates the trend towards increasing globalisation, issues such as export restrictions of , for example, cryptography technology, are presenting interesting problems for governments on both sides of the Atlantic.
 The size of the North American market tends to generate a critical mass for de-facto standards that are often based on technology that is subject to export restrictions in the USA.
 European governments are concerned about issues of national security that would arise from their reliance on foreign owned and developed security technology.